 The right to vote is a fundamental cornerstone of our country’s democracy.
 As a U.S. citizen you have the right to vote, then it’s your responsibility to vote.
 Otherwise, you’ve removed yourself from the political process.

-The Alachua County Supervisor of Elections Office will be hosting several Voter Engagement Workshops to provide elections information and to register voters.
+In addition, the Alachua County Supervisor of Elections Office will be hosting several Voter Engagement Workshops to provide elections information and to register voters at spme of our branch libraries.

 Parents are invited to bring their children, as there will be an activity area with civic engagement-related activities for young people.